 Kyros Ipaktchi, MD

 Rodrigo Banegas, MD

 Learn more and apply

-The stipend is commensurate with a University of Colorado Medical School PGY-6 salary.
+The stipend is commensurate with a University of Colorado School of Medicine PGY-6 salary.

 Please visit the Graduate Medical Education (GME) website for the full listing of resident/fellow benefits.

-Applicants must have completed an accredited residency in Orthopedic Surgery, Plastic Surgery, or General Surgery.
+Applicants must have completed an ACGME-accredited residency in Orthopedic Surgery, Plastic Surgery, or General Surgery.